 Howard Community College is committed to providing an accessible education and supportive learning environment for all students.

 A noncredit student with disabilities who is enrolled in noncredit courses and requires special accommodations must notify the division of continuing education and workforce development, in writing, two weeks before the first class begins so that suitable assistance may be provided in a timely fashion.

 A student with disabilities who is enrolled in credit classes should schedule an appointment with a counselor in the disability support services (DSS) office.
 The student must provide appropriate documentation of the disability to the counselor.
 Once in receipt of the appropriate documentation, the counselor will create an accommodations contract and the student and the counselor will agree upon appropriate academic accommodations and both will sign this form.
 As a result of this, accommodation memos will be produced for each of the student’s instructors.
 The memos will be picked up by the student from the DSS office and delivered to instructors on the first day of class and will deliver these to the instructors.
 No accommodations will be granted unless the student delivers these memos to the instructors.

 All information provided will be kept confidential and will be used to determine appropriate and reasonable academic accommodations.

 To schedule a sign language interpreter, a credit student must notify the DSS office of the semester schedule at least two weeks prior to the start of classes.
-Because of a region-wide shortage of sign language interpreters, it is highly recommended that students needing interpreters work closely with a counselor and complete early registration to give the college greater time to find an appropriate sign language interpreter.
+Because of a region-wide shortage of sign language interpreters, it is highly recommended that students needing interpreters work closely with the interpreter coordinator and complete early registration to give the college greater time to find an appropriate sign language interpreter.
 Interpreters are available for college activities, and requests must also be submitted, if possible, two weeks in advance.